luizpancini/AeroBeams.jl/docs/src/index.md

 The University of Michigan's Nonlinear Aeroelastic Simulation Toolbox (UM/NAST) is a framework for simulating the flight dynamics of flexible aircraft structures modeled as an assembly of beams.
 It implements a strain-based geometrically exact beam theory[^10].
 It is not, however, an open source code.

+[ASWING](https://web.mit.edu/drela/Public/web/aswing/) is a program for the aerodynamic, structural, and control-response analysis of aircraft with flexible wings and fuselages of high to moderate aspect ratio.
+It uses a displacement-based nonlinear beam structural formulation coupled to a general extented lifting-line aerodynamic model to simulate the flight of aircraft with or without a user-defined control law.
+ASWING is licensed for commercial use.

 ## Theory

 A basic understanding of the theory will help the user of this package: